mperry19umd/RHEOL_GUI_App/README.md

 * *Effective rheology*: Loops over strain rate from 1e-20 to 1e-8 1/s.
 For each strain rate, the structure is divided in rheological sublayers and the strength is integrated with depth.
 The effective rheology is defined as the (numerical) relation between strain rate and integrated strength, plotted in the **Strength** figure.
   * After the effective rheology is calculated, you can export it as a figure *root*_rheology.pdf or and ascii table *root*_rheology.rht for use in other applications.

-## To do list
-* Load previously saved model structure, not just .rhl files
-* Reinforce command line functionality.
-If a .rhl file exists, it can be convered into a model structure using *parse_script*.
-Model structures can be saved as .rhl file using *save_script*.
-It should be possible to compute strength profiles using *recalc_model*, *calc_profile*, *Define_Layers*, *viz_strength* and/or *RheologyFigureExport* but full functionality is not yet tested.
-Use [RHEOL](https://github.com/montesi/RHEOL) for a command line approach, including command line interface to construct model.
-* Integrate directly with SCEC CTM.
-At this point, thermal structure have to be provided as .thm files (simple depth-temperature ASCII table).
-* Implement multi-phase mixtures.
-* Reinforce functionality of editGrainSize.
-* I'm open to suggestions and contributions.

 This software was build with support from [Southern Califormia Earthquake Center](https://www.scec.org/) grant 17170 and [National Science Foundation](https://www.nsf.gov/EAR) Grant 1419826.